Questions about Summer Brook Acres

 19. Can I get 2 puppies from a litter?

 Though I think having 2 dogs in the same home is a good idea, I won't place two puppies from the same litter together.
 According to research done by Guide Dogs for the Blind, puppies not separated from their mother and litter-mates, never make as good a pets as puppies who are separated.
 They will tend to bond more heavily with each other instead of with their new owner.
 Also 2 puppies is a lot of work and unless you are very experienced at raising puppies, it can be overwhelming.
 I recommend getting a second puppy when the first puppy is 6 months to a year of age and only when you are in a position to have the time to give individual attention to both.

-21. Do you have older trained puppies or adults for sale or do you know of a breeder who does?
+20. Do you have older trained puppies or adults for sale?

 I get this question quite a lot from people who don't want to wait for a puppy as long as people wait who get our puppies.
 I don't want to judge another breeder and won't answer this question, but I've written a page entitled "How to Find a Good Breeder of English Golden Retrievers" that will hopefully help people to distinguish the good from the bad themselves.
 In the U.S., there are several large puppy mills, many breeders who are dishonest, and at least one with gross exaggerations on his website.
 I whole-heartedly do recommend all of the breeders on my links page and there are many other good ones in addition to these.